nagbi08/ds2018_lists/README.md

 ## Instructions

-After you have accepted the classroom invitation and a private repository has been created for you, do the following:
+To start this assignment do the following:

+1. Clone the repository to your own GitHub account (or download it).

-1. Create a new CLion project by checking out the assignment from your freshly created classroom repository.
+1. Create a new CLion project by checking out the repository from GitHub.

-1. After creating the project, in CLion in the terminal window execute the following two git commands:
+1. After creating the project, go to the project directory in terminal and execute the following two git commands:

     ~~~bash
     git submodule init
     git submodule update
     ~~~

     This will pull googletest repository as a submodule and add it to your project.

+1. Reload the CMake project in CLion (Tools->CMake->Reload...)

 1. Try to run the `tests_singly` target - most likely all the tests will pass.
 This target tests the singly-linked list implementation in [src/include/forward_list.h](src/include/forward_list.h).